Big Night in the Amana Colonies

 Where to Stay?

-Weeks earlier I searched online for a place to stay.
-I hadn't been back to Iowa since was 12 in 1969, so I had no idea.
-My memories of Grinnell had always been ridiculously Norman Rockwell, so I wanted a special place.
-When I saw the photo of this lovely Victorian B&B, I decided that would be as close as I could get to staying in my old house.
-(Not that it was quite so grand!)
+My memories of Grinnell had always been ridiculously Norman Rockwell-ish, so I wanted a special place.
+When I saw the photo of this lovely Victorian B&B, I grew eager.
+The Marsh House might be as close as I could get, to staying in my old (not exactly grand) house.

 The Back Door